Discover the Best Places to Stay on the Outer Banks

 Where to stay oceanfront: Hotels vs rentals, views, and beach access

-An oceanfront stay in a hotel usually means balcony views, elevators, and often indoor or heated pools that extend the shoulder seasons.
-Oceanfront in a rental means private decks, dune walkovers, hot tubs or pools, and space for groups to spread out.
+An oceanfront stay in a hotel usually means smaller balcony views and shared, common beach access.
+Oceanfront in a rental home means private decks, dune walkovers, private hot tubs and pools, and space for groups to spread out.
 Guests should verify beach access in listings by looking for terms like direct dune crossover, private walkover, and the exact distance to the beach or nearest public access.
-Reading traveler reviews helps confirm whether “oceanfront” truly delivers the expected views and identifies potential issues with parking or noise.
-With Carolina Designs Realty, travelers can filter specifically for oceanfront homes to ensure the access meets their expectations.
+Using our search filters, you can easily filter your search results to specifically list our oceanfront homes to ensure you find the perfect oceanfront retreat for your OBX vacation.

 Where to stay for upscale amenities, walkability, and dining